Alex Verdugo Player Props: Red Sox vs. Angels

-On Friday, Alex Verdugo (.289 batting average in his past 10 games, with two doubles, three walks and two RBI) and the Boston Red Sox face the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 7:10 PM ET.
+The Boston Red Sox, including Alex Verdugo (batting .250 in his past 10 games, with two doubles, five walks and two RBI), take on starter Tyler Anderson and the Los Angeles Angels at Fenway Park, Saturday at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Rays.

 Alex Verdugo Game Info & Props vs. the Angels